-In our Puzzle Solvers series we take a moment to speak with clients that are solving problems in their industries through the innovative use of AI or automation.
-We talked to Hummingbird Technologies CMO, Alexander Jevons, and Senior Data Scientist, Francois Lemarchand.
+Editor’s Note: We talked to Hummingbird Technologies CMO, Alexander Jevons, and Senior Data Scientist, Francois Lemarchand for this Q&A case study.
 Answers have been combined and edited for clarity.

 We provide crop analytics through machine learning algorithms applied to remote sensing captured imagery, captured by both drones and satellites.
 The idea is to help our customers increase their yields, use the optimal amount of inputs, and farm more sustainably.
 We have created 70 different ML based products with 90%+ accuracy and our customers typically see an increase in their agrochemical efficiency by 20-30% on average.

 Our founder, Will Wells, realized while he was studying for his MBA at INSEAD that the standard practice of over-spraying chemicals on crops just wasn’t sustainable from an ecological, environmental or political standpoint.
 He figured out that remote sensing from drones, planes, satellites and robots, combined with artificial intelligence, could reduce the use of chemicals, but also help increase crop yield, save farmers money and just, really, help the agriculture industry in general.

 The goal was to deliver products that farmers would embrace, products that solve real life problems.
 We want to help farmers save the environment without any detrimental impact on yields and their livelihood.
 We started in the U.K. and then began offering services in Brazil, Australia, Ukraine and Russia.
 This year we’ve expanded to Canada and we’ve just signed our first contract in Malawi.